MuneebStack/file-versioner.js/README.md

 ### Note

-When the length parameter is set to 0, the tool will generate filenames without a version string, avoiding any additional numeric strings between the filename and its extension.
+When the length parameter is set to 0, the filename will be generated without a version.
 This is useful for cases where versioning is no longer required.

 ## Example versionize.json